Free download EtreCheck

-If you update your Mac to OS X 10.10.4 or later, you can click OK or press the Return key (useful if the pop-up is partially off the screen) to close the pop-up.
+In recent versions of macOS, you can click OK or press the Return key (useful if the pop-up is partially off the screen) to close the pop-up.
 The next time the dialog appears, you will be able to close it permanently.
 On older systems, you can Force Quit Safari and then hold down the Shift key and restart Safari.

 Important: Do NOT call the number!
 The scammers will take control of your Mac, show your cryptic, but harmless log files, make some low-level changes using the Terminal, and charge your credit card $500 or more.
 If this happens, you will have to:

 - Call your bank and cancel all of your credit and debit cards;

 - Restore your Mac to a state from before the hack; and

 - Change all of your passwords on your Mac, e-mail accounts, and any internet accounts.